Last Updated on: September 23, 2023

 6. “Wag kang magi-invest sa stock market kasi insiders lang ang kumikita dyan.”

 It was ironic to hear this from someone who was not invested in the stock market.
-Maybe he was intimidated by the market and pushed him to fear.
+Maybe he was intimidated by the market, which pushed him to fear.
 Or perhaps he tried it, only to fail and never to return.

-For retail investors, we may never know what is happening inside the companies we are buying in the stock market.
-But it is essential to understand that publicly-listed companies are obliged to disclose company information.
+For retail investors, we may never know what is happening inside the companies we buy in the stock market.
+But it is essential to understand that publicly-listed companies must disclose company information.

-Like my post about investing in stocks, there are also ways to invest in the market indirectly.
-We have Mutual Funds, UITFs, and even VULs.
+Like my post about investing in stocks, there are also indirect ways to invest in the market.
+We have mutual funds, UITFs, and even VULs.

 7. “Dito ka mag-invest sa *insert get-rich-quick scheme*, sure dito na tutubo ang pera mo.”